-NOTE:
+I NOTE:

 - End users should be advised to check and resolve (accept or decline) any pending meeting invitations, changes to existing meetings, and other calendar items-i.e., items that have been received but not yet accepted or declined.
 If these sorts of items are migrated before they are resolved, they may not generate the desired results in the migrated content. - Alarm settings for repeating appointments do not migrate if the first appointment in the series predates the migration.
-The appointments themselves do migrate, but users should be reminded to reset their alarms. - Outlook applies its own junkmail filters to migrated mail, which may cause some non-junk items to be routed to Outlook's Junk E-mail folder.
-Users should make a point of reviewing their post-migration Junk E-mail folders, and "un-junk" any items that Outlook may have mistakenly sent there. - If migrating to Exchange 2010 or later with Outlook 2010 clients: The migration of users within contact lists may trigger false Invalid Address warnings to end users, due to a change in the way Outlook 2010 stores its nickname cache (compared to earlier versions).
-The messages are delivered, but Outlook then warns recipients that it cannot verify the users' addresses.
+The appointments do migrate, but users should be reminded to reset their alarms. - Outlook applies its own junkmail filters to migrated mail, which can cause some non-junk items to be routed to the Outlook Junk Email folder.
+Users should review their post-migration Junk email folders, and retrieve any items that Outlook may have mistakenly sent there. - If migrating to Exchange 2010 or later with Outlook 2010 clients: The migration of users within contact lists can trigger false Invalid Address warnings to end users due to a change in the way Outlook 2010 stores its nickname cache (compared to earlier versions).
+The messages are delivered, but Outlook warns recipients that it cannot verify the user addresses.

-This issue may generate many end-user calls to the Help desk, although an admin could preempt user concerns by sending this information with the article link to all end users, either as a separate email, or as part of the Welcome to Exchange email that Migrator for Notes to Exchange's Data Migration Wizard can send.
+This issue can generate user calls to the Help desk, although an administrator could preempt user concerns by sending this information with the article link to all users, either as a separate email, or as part of the Welcome to Exchange email that the MNE Data Migration Wizard can send.

-For more information, see How Do I Send Pre- or Post-Migration Notification Emails to End Users? in Appendix A of the Migrator for Notes to Exchange Administration Guide, and the notes for the Configure Mail-Merge Messages to Migrating Users screen in chapter 10 of the Administration Guide.
+For more information, see "How Do I Send Pre- or Post-Migration Notification Emails to End Users?" in Appendix A of the Migrator for Notes to Exchange Administration Guide, and the notes for the Configure Mail-Merge Messages to Migrating Users screen in chapter 10 of the Administration Guide.